moussaclarke/hobbes/README.md

 - to support non-compliant big tech CalDAV implementations like Yahoo, Apple or Google.
 Ain't nobody got time for that - CalDAV is complex enough as it is.
 - to need any kind of local database - all task data should live on the remote CalDAV server.
 - to support alternative task UI paradigms/views like Kanban boards or GANTT charts.
 Hobbes' view is a simple grid/list of tasks.
+- to support other deployment targets.
+That could change in the future though.

 ## Setup